quantum-ods/qmlcourse/README.md

 ## Join ODS

-To join the ODS-community slack you need to fill the form [here](https://ods.ai/join-community).
-After filling the form contact us via [email](mailto:qmlcourse.ods@gmail.com) and send the ODS registration email and date of the registration.
-After that, we add you to the closed channel in the ODS Slack.
+To join the matrix ODS-community you need to fill the form into the [ods.ai page](https://ods.ai/tracks/odsmatrix101).
+If long time your request unaccepted contact us via [email](mailto:qmlcourse.ods@gmail.com).

 ## Similar Projects